 4. Herbs that Help Lactation

-There is some mixed evidence that fenugreek seed may be an effective herb for increasing milk supply.
+There is some mixed evidence that fenugreek seed may be an effective herb for promoting good milk supply.
 The most common ways to get fenugreek are by taking it in supplements or drinking fenugreek tea.
-At doses greater than 3,500 mg a day, some women begin noticing an increase in supply after about 24-72 hours.
-Old wives’ tales suggest that you can tell whether you have reached the correct does when your urine and sweat begin to smell like maple syrup.

-Please consult your healthcare provider and/or lactation consultant if you are interested in trying fenugreek to increase your milk supply.
+Please consult your healthcare provider and/or lactation consultant if you are interested in trying fenugreek.

 5. Foods that Help Lactation